 If you have ever felt burdened by your period, you’re certainly not alone.
 But what if you could use your menstrual cycle to your advantage?
 This is what cycle syncing aims to help us do.

 During our menstrual cycle, our bodies work in a way that is very similar to the seasons we experience in nature.
 There are times when our energy feels high and we feel on top of the world (like Spring or Summer), and times where we might prefer to withdraw and take it easy (like Autumn and Winter).

-As humans, we have learned how to master the Earth’s seasons in everyday life; we know when to grow food, when to wear particular clothing, when to stay cozy inside or when to head to the beach with friends.
+As humans, we have learned how to master the Earth’s seasons in everyday life; we know when to grow food, when to wear particular clothing, when to stay cosy inside or when to head to the beach with friends.
 Why not learn to use our body’s natural cycles in a similar way?
 This is where cycle syncing comes into play.
-Changing our perspective to respect and use our menstrual cycle as a guide for life, instead of a hindrance, can have a profound effect on our physical and mental health, work life and relationships.
+Changing our perspective to respect and use our menstrual cycle as a guide for life, instead of a hindrance, can have a profound effect on our physical and mental health, work-life and relationships.

 Just like the seasons, your menstrual cycle has four distinct phases:

 - The Menstrual Phase - the 3 - 7 days when you are bleeding

 - The Follicular Phase - the 7 - 10 days leading up to ovulation

 - The Ovulatory Phase - the 3 - 5 days when you are ovulating

 - The Luteal Phase - the 10 - 14 days before your period